 Yes, this is ideal for charging your battery cheaply.

-Should I adjust my heat pump if I use a battery?
+Should I adjust my heat pump differently if I use a battery?

-In some cases, smart time-controlled heating can be especially advantageous.
+In some cases, smart time-driven heating can be more advantageous.

 What happens if my battery runs out?

-Your home will automatically draw electricity from the grid.
+Your home will automatically draw power from the electricity grid.

 Is it smart to choose a modular battery?

-Yes, you can expand later if your usage increases.
+Yes, so you can expand later as your consumption increases.

 Ole Diepstraten